Have you been injured as a pedestrian?

 - Driver failure to obey traffic lights, stop signs, yield signs, or other roadway markers

 Aside from the driver that actual strikes pedestrian, other entities can be held liable for injuries to pedestrians, including those causing malfunctioning street signals, initiating distractions, or causing defensive driving maneuvers in other drivers.
 Likewise, pedestrians themselves may be held partially at fault for their injuries and damages as well, depending on their action prior and during a collision or pedestrian accident in question.
-Specifically speaking, only contacting a California pedestrian accident attorney can ensure victims and their loved ones are being guided on the right path to retaining the maximal amount of financial compensation for their injuries and other losses.
+Specifically speaking, only contacting a California pedestrian accident attorney, like those at Strick Injury Law and Mediation, can ensure victims and their loved ones are being guided on the right path to retaining the maximal amount of financial compensation for their injuries and other losses.